-- Turn the < > dial to set the desired shutter speed, then focus the subject. - The aperture will be set automatically. - If the aperture display blinks, turn the < > dial until it stops blinking.
+- Set the Mode Dial to <Tv>. - Turn the < > dial to set the desired shutter speed, then focus the subject. - The aperture will be set automatically. - If the aperture display blinks, turn the < is > dial until it stops blinking.

 Av: Aperture-priority AE